-SMTP and IMAP are two email protocols that are involved in transferring electronic messages.
-SMTP stands for Simple Mail Transfer Protocol while IMAP stands for Internet Message Access Protocol.
+SMTP and IMAP are two email protocols involved in transferring electronic messages.
+SMTP stands for Simple Mail Transfer Protocol, while IMAP stands for Internet Message Access Protocol.

 Key Takeaways